shivabhusal/subjuster/README.md

 When you've thought of solutions, you grab notebook and pen; start making rough sketches(UML diagrams).
 Think of what your software does and list out separate tasks/actions to perform.

-#### Example(1) in our case:-
+#### Example(1) of list of tasks you think of:-
 1. Takes input from the users; may be from CLI or via STDIN(Keyboard) Inputs will be `filename.srt` and `number_of_seconds` | +ve or -ve
 2. Parse the file supplied into some data-structure like `Hash`
 3. Modify hash with required adjustments
 4. Export or Generate the adjusted file to FileSystem.

-Now, you draw Use Case diagram if possible.
+Now, you draw [**Use Case diagram**](http://www.uml-diagrams.org/use-case-diagrams.html) if possible.
 Its simple, go through some online blogs and start drawing.
-After that, you need to draw Class Diagram.
-This necessary to figure out what components your software is gonna compose.
+After that, you need to draw **Class Diagram**.
+This is necessary to figure out what components your software is gonna composed of.

-Lets do that: Extract out **nouns** from the list in Example(1).
+Lets do it: Extract out **nouns** from the list in Example(1).
 1. UserInput
 2. Parsertoc
 3. Modifier / Adjuster